corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ### 3.3.
 Apply DDL scripts on a database

-The database administrator applies the generated DDL script using their tooling of choice.
+To apply DDL scripts to a database, the database administrator must apply a DDL script.
+They can generate the script with the tool of their choice.
-A database user with *administrative permissions*, and whose default schema matches `<schema>` and the schema used by the node, runs the script.
+Then, any database user with *administrative permissions*, and whose default schema matches `<schema>` and the schema used by the node, can run the script.
 For example, for Azure SQL or SQL Server, you should not use the default database administrator account.

 {{< note >}}